 How do I apply?

-It's best to apply for college as early as you can—October or November of your senior year of high school.
+It's best to apply for college as early as you can—October or November of your senior year in high school.
 That way you get the best opportunities for early admission and scholarship funding.
-A good time to submit applications is during your high school's Utah College Application Week in October.
-If your high school doesn't participate in Utah College Application Week, you can still apply with the help of your school counselor, parents, teachers, or mentors.
+A good time to submit applications is during your high school's Utah College Awareness & Application Week in October.
+If your high school doesn't participate in UCAW, you can still apply with the help of your school counselor, parents, teachers, or mentors.

 Use the resources on this website, especially the College Guide, to review deadlines, application requirements, and other relevant application information.

 If you are planning on taking some time off from college for humanitarian, religious service, or military service, you should still complete a college application your senior year of high school.
 After you have been accepted to the college of your choice, then you can apply for a deferment of admissions while you are away.

 How to apply:

 Collect the required documentation listed below, then select an application for the school you're planning to attend and follow the steps.

 Information you will need: